 Academic Advising

 The Department of Communication Arts academic advisors serve as the advisors for the digital cinema production certificate.
-They can help you learn more about the certificate, discuss eligibility, declare, or review certificate requirements.
+Contact an advisor to learn more about the certificate, discuss eligibility, declare, or review certificate requirements.
 Please see the Communication Arts website for advising options.

 Steffie Halverson, 6114 Vilas Hall, 608-262-2285, advising@commarts.wisc.edu